-At DMV Allergy & Asthma Center in Alexandria, Virginia, we offer comprehensive skin testing for allergies to help diagnose allergic reactions and identify specific allergens that may be causing symptoms.
+At DMV Allergy & Asthma Center in Alexandria, VA, and now in Washington DC, we offer comprehensive skin testing for allergies to help diagnose allergic reactions and identify specific allergens that may be causing symptoms.
 Skin allergy testing is a common and effective way to assess allergic sensitivities.
-There are two main types of skin tests:

 Skin testing for allergies is frequently used to identify allergies to substances like pollen, mold, pet dander, dust mites, certain foods, and insect venom.
 It is a quick and relatively simple procedure that can be performed in our Alexandria, Virginia clinic.
 However, it is important to note that skin testing may not be suitable for everyone, and alternative methods, such as blood tests, may be recommended.